Understanding Your Basic Metabolic Panel (BMP)

 If your BMP results are within reference ranges, no further investigation is usually needed.
 If a result is abnormal, the next steps depend on which measurement is abnormal, by how much, and what other findings are present.
 Some possibilities include:

-- Repeat the test.
-Mildly abnormal results may resolve on their own or be due to laboratory variability.
+• Repeat the test.
+Mildly abnormal results may resolve on their own or reflect laboratory variability.
 A repeat test can confirm whether the abnormality is real and persistent.

-- Add additional blood tests.
+• Add additional blood tests.
 Specific patterns prompt targeted follow-up.
-For example, an elevated calcium often prompts PTH, vitamin D, and phosphorus testing.
-An elevated creatinine may prompt repeat testing alongside a urine albumin-to-creatinine ratio.
+For example, elevated calcium often prompts testing of PTH, vitamin D, and phosphorus.
+An elevated creatinine level may prompt repeat testing, including a urine albumin-to-creatinine ratio.
 An elevated glucose typically prompts hemoglobin A1c testing.

 An abnormal BMP result is not in itself a diagnosis.
 The BMP is a starting point, and your doctor will interpret the results in the context of your symptoms, medical history, medications, and any other test results.